Your Relationship Isn’t the Problem.

 Yes, you can attend alone.
 The work is yours to do in your own reflection, and you do not need the other person to be there for the work to land.

-When one person sees the pattern clearly, the way they enter the next conversation changes, and the relationship has different inputs.
+When one person sees the patterns clearly, the way they enter the next conversation changes, and the relationship has different inputs.

 -